ldijkman/Arduino-Drain-Rain-Irrigation-Measure-weight-system/README.md

 easy to calibrate loadcell weight settings by rotary encoder menu and 4x20 LCD

-everything logged to sd card
+all data logged each second to sd card daily CSV file

 possible to monitor data via ethernet or webserver